lizgzil/JodorowskyPalette/README.md

 ![](holymountain_neat2.jpg)

 ## Santa Sangre
-These are quite dark : (
+I should have used the remastered version as these are quite dark : (
 ![](santasangre_neat2.jpg)

 # Blend colours

-You can create a blend of the palette colours.
+You can create a blend of the palette colours if you need more than 5 or 6.
 Here I’ve blended the 1st Holy Mountain palette into 50 colours.

 ``` r